 We must continue to invest in research and development to improve our competitive position and to meet the needs of our customers.
 Our future growth depends, in significant part, upon our ability to work effectively with and anticipate the testing needs of our customers, and on our ability to develop and support new products and product enhancements to meet these needs on a timely and cost-effective basis.
 Our customers' testing needs are becoming more challenging as the semiconductor industry continues to experience rapid technological change driven by the demand for complex circuits that are shrinking in size and at the same time are increasing in speed and functionality and becoming less expensive to produce.
-Examples of recent trends driving demand for technological research and development include semiconductor manufacturers' transitions to 110 nanometer and 90 nanometer technology nodes, to 512 megabit density devices and to Double Data Rate II, or DDR II, architecture devices.
+Examples of recent trends driving demand for technology nodes, to 512 megabit density devices and to Double Data Rate II, or DDR II, architecture devices.
 By further example, the anticipated transition to Double Data Rate III, or DDR III, architecture devices will be a technological change for the semiconductor industry.
 Our customers expect that they will be able to integrate our wafer probe cards into any manufacturing process as soon as it is deployed.
 Therefore, to meet these expectations and remain competitive, we must continually design, develop and introduce on a timely basis new products and product enhancements with improved features.
 Successful product design, development and introduction on a timely basis require that we: